 - one letter of recommendation from a teacher, mentor, or others who know you and your work

 Meeting eligibility requirements does not guarantee a scholarship award will be granted.
-Recipients will be chosen based on criteria that are primarily achievement in science or math, particularly that which is outside the usual science and/or math core curriculum.
+Recipients will be chosen based on criteria, primarily achievement in science or math, particularly outside the usual science or math core curriculum.
 This is a one-time award of up to $500.

 The deadline to apply via the online application is March 1st.

-The judges will look at the complexity of the project; the details that you have acquired; the technicality, and an explanation of what is being described; and the thought process used to develop your conclusions.
+The selection committee will look at the complexity of the project.
+The details acquired, the technicality, an explanation of what is being described, and the thought process used to develop conclusions.

 Alan G. Bain (September 15, 1932 - December 6, 2020)